Intrinsic structure of relaxor ferroelectrics from first principles: Appendices

-We base our study of PMN on density functional theory with the SCAN approximation~\cite{sun2015strongly}.
-We use VASP~\cite{kresse1996iter,kresse1996efficiency} and the projector augmented wave (PAW) potentials \cite{kresse1999ultrasoft} for all DFT calculations.
-The semicore 2s-states are taken as valence states for O. The semicore 2p-states are taken as valence states for Mg. $5d$, $6s$, and $6p$ states are taken as valence states for Pb atoms. $4p$, $5s$, and $4d$ states are taken as valence states for Nb atoms.
-The energy cutoff of the plane-wave basis is set as 403.93 eV.
-The smallest allowed spacing between k-points is 0.6 $\mathrm{\AA^{-1}}$.
-Gamma point is always included in the k-points.

-We train a Deep Potential model for PMN with DeePMD-Kit~\cite{wang2018deepmd, LU2021107624, zeng2023deepmd} based on SCAN-DFT.
-The atomic configurations in the data set are collected with the active learning framework DPGEN~\cite{zhang2019active, zhang2020dp} in the pressure interval $[1,3\times 10^4]$ bar and the temperature interval $[150,650]$ K. The active exploration of configuration spaces is done with NPT-MD simulations starting from initial PMN configurations of different sizes and different disordering patterns.
-Specifically, there are three types of initial configurations: (1) Charge-balanced supercells of 36 PMN units (180 atoms) prescribed by the random-site model; (2) Charge-balanced supercells of 72 PMN units prescribed by the random-site model; (3) Charge-balanced supercells of 27 PMN units where Nb and Mg ions are randomly distributed on the B-lattice in a 2:1 ratio.
+{\it Deep Potential.} Our Deep Potential (DP) model for PMN is based on DFT with SCAN approximation~\cite{sun2015strongly}.
+The combination of DP and SCAN has also been used to model other ferroelectrics ~\cite{yang2024deuteration, pto2025prb, xie2026ab}.
+We use \texttt{VASP}~\cite{kresse1996iter,kresse1996efficiency} and the projector augmented wave potentials \cite{kresse1999ultrasoft} for all DFT calculations.
+The smallest spacing between k-points is 0.6 $\text{\AA}^{-1}$.
+Gamma point is always included.
+The SCAN-DFT dataset is generated using the active-learning framework \texttt{DPGEN}~\cite{zhang2019active, zhang2020dp}, with pressures in the interval $[1, 3\times 10^4]$ bar and temperatures in the interval $[150, 650]$ K. Active exploration of the configuration space is performed via NPT-MD simulations initialized from PMN configurations with different sizes and disorder patterns.
+Specifically, three types of initial configurations are used: (1) charge-balanced supercells of 36 PMN units (180 atoms) prescribed by the random-site model; (2) charge-balanced supercells of 72 PMN units prescribed by the random-site model; and (3) charge-balanced supercells of 27 PMN units with complete B-site disorder.

-The active learning procedure consists of 15 iterations of NPT-MD explorations.
+The active learning procedure consists of 15 iterations of explorations.
 We used data from 12 iterations, together with the initial dataset manually generated before active learning, as the train set, which contains DFT energy and force labels for 1386 different atomic configurations.
 The data from the other 3 iterations are used as the test set, containing 300 different atomic configurations.
-With the train set, we obtain a DP model with a short-range cutoff $6$ \AA.
-Its error distribution in the train set and the test set is given by Fig.~\ref{Fig:dperror}.
+With the train set, we use \texttt{DeePMD-Kit}~\cite{wang2018deepmd, LU2021107624, zeng2023deepmd} to train a DP model with a short-range cutoff $6$\AA.
+A plot of model error distribution in the train set and the test set is provided in ~\cite{SupplementalMaterial}.
 We find a root-mean-squared error (RMSE) of 0.8 meV/atom and 1.0 meV/atom on the train set and the test set, respectively.